cleverpush/cleverpush-developer-docs/docs/sdks/ios/setup.md

 <!--END_DOCUSAURUS_CODE_TABS-->

+### 8. Replace Notification Content Extension source code

+Only required if Notification Content Extension has been added.

-**8. Open `CleverPushNotificationContentExtension/NotificationViewController.h` and replace the whole content with the following:**
+Open `CleverPushNotificationContentExtension/NotificationViewController.h` and replace the whole content with the following:

 <!--DOCUSAURUS_CODE_TABS-->